 - have a family member with kidney disease

-These tests measure the level of protein in your urine and the level of the waste product creatinine in your blood.
-The results help your doctor determine how well your kidneys are working.
+These tests measure the level of protein in the urine and the level of the waste product creatinine in the blood.
+The results help the provider determine how well the kidneys are working.

 Kidney disease is a complication of HIV that is usually manageable.
 It’s important for people with HIV to schedule and keep appointments for follow-up care with their healthcare provider.
 During these appointments, the provider can discuss how best to manage health conditions to reduce the risk of further problems.